Circadian Rhythm

 As people get older, they might notice changes in their sleep habits.
 Older adults may find themselves going to bed earlier than they used to and waking up very early in the morning.
 This is a normal part of aging for many people.

 For adults who practice good habits, their sleep schedule is much steadier.
-By sticking to a regular routine and aiming for 7 to 9 hours of sleep each night, they can expect their bedtime and wake-up time to stay consistent.
+By sticking to a regular routine and aiming for 7 to 9 hours of sleep each night, they can expect their bedtime and wake-up times to stay consistent.
 Most adults start feeling tired before midnight because their bodies release a hormone called melatonin.
 The times when adults feel the most tired are typically between 2 and 4 a.m. and 1 and 3 p.m.

 What is a biological clock?
 How does it differ from circadian clock?